freqtrade/freqtrade/docs/developer.md

 Most exchanges supported by CCXT should work out of the box.

+To quickly test the public endpoints of an exchange, add a configuration for your exchange to `test_ccxt_compat.py` and run these tests with `pytest --longrun`.

 ### Stoploss On Exchange

 Check if the new exchange supports Stoploss on Exchange orders through their API.